PelionIoT/virtual-demo-for-pelion/README.md

 ## Verifying Firmware Update

-Once the firmware update is completed, the Pelion update campaign dashboard should display the successfully completion:
+Once the firmware update is completed, the Pelion update campaign dashboard should display the successful completion:

 ![Campaign Dashboard](images/portal-campaign-dashboard.png)